November 22, 1868–November 7, 1967

 Located in the Uvalde house that served as Garner's home for more than thirty years, the Briscoe-Garner Museum is dedicated to the remarkable lives of Garner and former Texas governor Dolph Briscoe, both Uvalde natives.
 The museum is operated by the Dolph Briscoe Center for American History of The University of Texas at Austin.

 In the 1940s, Garner's wife burned his public and private papers.
-The Briscoe Center for American History has a John Nance Garner collection, which includes scrapbooks, photographs, correspondence, news clippings, blueprints, and political cartoons, as well as genealogical information on the Garner family.
+The Briscoe Center for American History holds the John Nance Garner papers, which include scrapbooks, photographs, correspondence, news clippings, blueprints, and political cartoons, as well as genealogical information on the Garner family.

 Cactus Jack: The Political Legacy of John Nance Garner.
 Film.
 Directed by Nancy Schiesari.
 2013.
 Austin: Dolph Briscoe Center for American History, Department of Radio-Television-Film, School of Journalism, University of Texas at Austin.